lambda-orm/lambdaorm/README.md

 Expressions can also be sent as a string

-LambdaOrm translates the expression into the language corresponding to each database engine.
+λOrm translates the expression into the language corresponding to each database engine.

 ### Query Language Example: